 Description of Digital Keypad

-The digital keypad includes two parts: display panel and keypad.
+The digital keypad includes two parts: a display panel and keypad.
 The display panel displays the parameters and the operation status of the AC drive as well.
-The keypad provides programming and control interface.
+The keypad provides a programming and control interface.
 See Figure 3.

 In figure 3: